You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 What is the West Virginia v.
 B.P.J. case about?

-It’s important to note that Pepper-Jackson is the only openly transgender athlete in the state of West Virginia.
+It’s important to note that Pepper-Jackson was the only openly transgender athlete in the state of West Virginia.

 What is the Little v.
 Hecox case about?